Monday, December 26, 2011

 Ra Ta Toooo EEEe!
 Flexibile and versatility, this dish ups the cooking ante with a way to learn and use knife skills as you test your flavor buds on a colorful recipe wrapped as a burrito filling, roll in crepes or omelettes, made as a side, a snack, an entree, lunch or dinner .
 Just don't forget it on the midnight run to the fridg!

 The last decade plus has seen Americans and many parts of the world exchange cooking for other ways to occupy that time.
-To some with agendas on selling marked down versions of cooking backed by worthless products, they accuse cooking and decent fresh food enthusiasts of becoming 'elitist!'Beware the hidden agendas!
-I am the first to understand if one does not like to cook, but remember others do.
-To each his fair choice.
-Often music, travel, the web, workouts, family or business needs supplant our interests, especially if you approach cooking with glum or as a meaningless task.
 Realize though that today with terrific information, cooking can offer an awareness of how the correct food can make you and your body a living ball of great health.
 When you do not cook you lose that connection.
 Turn it over to manufacturers, marketers and restaurants without personal knowledge of how to make choices that keep you in great shape and you might as well set aside a whole lot more of your harder earned money to piss away soon on paid calls to 'Consult your practioner' when you order!

 Part of that is Ratatoutille, a playful, plate of great tasty health.
 While this is one example of many versions on the web, if you're not into cooking, why do it?
 Call a spot where get a quart size of this wonder dish and enjoy eating in or for portable fun!